rich-p-rich/fizzbuzz-p2/README.md

 **Bugs**

-I encountered relatively few true bugs, as the process of writing JS code was itself difficult and the problems I had were because I did not write the code properly, or did not call the functions properly.
-So in contrast to Project 1 where I could write the code but had faulty outputs, the problems I faced led to me writing code with no output at all, which means I have relatively little to show.
+I encountered relatively few true bugs, as I found the process of writing functioning JS code difficult, and sometimes very difficult.
+So in contrast to Project 1 where I could write the code but had faulty outputs, the problems I faced in this project led to me writing code with no output at all, which means I have relatively little to show.

 However, a couple of  bugs with regard to the gameplay and display at the top of the page are worth mentioning.